supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 In this task, you will connect the Microsoft Defender for Cloud Apps connector.

-1. From the Data Connectors Tab, search for the **Microsoft 365 Defender (Preview)** connector and select it from the list.
+1. From the Data Connectors Tab, search for the **Microsoft 365 Defender** connector and select it from the list.

 1. Select the **Open connector page** on the connector information blade.